MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Microsoft.Graph.Files.md

 ### [Remove-MgDriveItemPermission](Remove-MgDriveItemPermission.md)
 Remove access to a DriveItem.
-Only sharing permissions that are not inherited can be deleted.\nThe inheritedFrom property must be null.
+Only sharing permissions that are not inherited can be deleted.The inheritedFrom property must be null.

 ### [Remove-MgDriveItemSubscription](Remove-MgDriveItemSubscription.md)
 Delete navigation property subscriptions for drives